Driving through Kansas: Destinations along the way

 Who would have thought the world’s largest Czech egg would exist in the middle of Kansas?
 Done up in a traditional Czech pattern, this huge egg stands at 20 feet tall!
-All are welcome to take a couple-minute break from their drive to see this free attraction.
+All are welcome to take a couple-minute break from driving through Kansas to see this free attraction.

 Hour 6: Wilson to Hays